imthenachoman/nAnimation/README.md

 ## Example

-Check the `example.html` file for an example and to see how each easing function looks.
+Check http://jsfiddle.net/imthenachoman/q1tdx8s4/ or the `example.html` file for an example and to see how each easing function looks.